Can you run a water heater on solar power?

 What are the disadvantages of a solar water heater?

-While solar water heaters can save some homeowners big money in the long run, there are a few downsides to purchasing and installing these machines.
+While solar water heaters can save some homeowners big money long-term, there are some downsides to purchasing and installing these machines.
 For starters, they’re expensive, usually costing somewhere between $2,000 and $6,000 to install (compared with $1,000 to $3,000 for a traditional water heater).
 Solar installation may be eligible for certain tax incentives, however.

 You can expect to spend from $2,000 to $6,000 upfront on a solar hot water system.